nishamuktewar/techtree/shioulin/prophet_spin.md

 ![](maunaforecast.png)

-Prophet's simple model is able to detect the strong annual periodicity and long-term upwards trend easily.
-Note that the forecast comes with data-driven confidence intervals for free --- a crucial advantage of probabilistic programming systems.
+Prophet's simple model is able to easily detect the strong annual periodicity and long-term upwards trend.
+Note that the forecast comes with data-driven confidence intervals for free--a crucial advantage of probabilistic programming systems.

 Prophet also yields simple, interpretable results for the components (date, day